C0PEP0D/otto/README.md

-OTTO provides an efficient implementation of the source-tracking POMDP (in any number of space dimensions), of various heuristic policies (including infotaxis), as well as a reinforcement learning algorithm able to learn near-optimal policies.
+OTTO provides an efficient implementation of the source-tracking POMDP (in any number of space dimensions), of various heuristic policies (including infotaxis), as well as a deep reinforcement learning algorithm able to learn near-optimal policies.

 OTTO also provides an efficient method to evaluate policies (including custom policies defined by the user) using a rigorous protocol.